auberginekenobi/methylation-analysis-tutorial/docs/README.md

 ### 1.3 Run the analysis
 We now have a lot of data and the bioinformatics software tools to analyze it.
 Proceed with the tutorial by opening methylation.ipynb.

-### 1.4 Footnotes
-[^1]: Footnotes indicate differences between setup on GPN vs. a local machine with Linux, git, conda etc. installed.
-[^2]: We use conda here specifically because it is preinstalled on GPN.
-If running locally, the `mamba` package manager is faster with equivalent syntax.
-[^3]: The `--prefix` flag is required on GPN because only the user directory is persisted between sessions.
-If running locally, the `--prefix` flag is not necessary.

 ## Lab notebook
 2023 course materials: https://www.dropbox.com/scl/fo/ikec8fs2xovk0onljsyd2/h?dl=0